Robust Monotonic Convergent Iterative Learning Control Design: an LMI-based Method: Introduction

+The abovementioned works provide sufficient conditions for robust monotone convergence of ILC algorithms, and the ILC controller that optimizes the robust monotone convergent rate can not be explicitly derived.
+The optimal ILC algorithms are proposed in \cite{owens2009robust,de2020multivariable}.
+In \cite{owens2009robust}, a necessary and sufficient condition is proposed for the gradient-based ILC algorithm to be robustly monotonically convergent in time domain. \cite{de2020multivariable} studies the problem in frequency domain, and it shows that the optimal convergence rate can be achieved if the learning function is chosen to be the inverse nominal system.
+Compared to \cite{owens2009robust,de2020multivariable}, the form of the learning function of this work is more general in the sense that the order of the learning function can be chosen arbitrarily so that the designers have the flexibility to decide the complexity of the learning algorithm.

-This work investigates robust monotonic convergent ILC for uncertain linear systems in both time and frequency domains, and the optimal ILC algorithm which optimizes the convergence speed in terms of $l_{2}$ norm of error signals is derived.
+This work investigates robust monotonic convergent ILC with learning function of flexible order for uncertain linear systems in both time and frequency domains, and the optimal ILC algorithm which optimizes the convergence speed in terms of $l_{2}$ norm of error signals is derived.
 Specifically, we first show that the robust monotonic convergence of the ILC system can be reformulated as positive definiteness of a matrix polynomial over some set.
 Then we provide a necessary and sufficient condition for the positive definiteness of the matrix polynomial over the constrained set, which is equivalent to the feasibility of linear matrix inequalities (LMIs).
 Based on such a condition, the optimal ILC algorithm that maximizes the robust monotonic convergence speed can be obtained by solving a set of convex optimization problems.
-Moreover, the order of the learning function can be chosen arbitrarily in our results when frequency-domain synthesis is under consideration.This enables the designers to decide the complexity of the learning algorithm based on the memory and computational capability allowed by the computing platform.
-To the best of the author's knowledge, the problem of optimizing the robust ILC to achieve fastest monotonic convergent speed in terms of $l_{2}$ norm of error signals has not been addressed elsewhere.
+Moreover, the order of the learning function can be chosen arbitrarily in our results.
+This enables the designers to decide the complexity of the learning algorithm based on the memory and computational capability allowed by the computing platform.

-The rest of this paper is organized as follows.
+The paper is organized as follows.
+In the rest of this section, the notation and the SOS techniques are introduced.
 In Section 2, the time domain results are presented while Section 3 proposes the frequency domain results starting with the nominal case.
 Section 4 provides an illustrative example.
 Finally, Section 5 concludes the paper.